liampuk/cpu-emu/sap_8/README.md

 ### Simulator

-The simulator can take bytecode, binary files or assembly files as an input, eg:

-`python simulator.py -b 000100101111000000000010`

-or
+The simulator has a hardcoded rom (rom.py).
+Custom rom and ram can be provided with `-r --rom` and `-m --ram`

-`python simulator.py -f bin/a.out`
+`python simulator.py -r bin/a.out`

-or

-`python simulator.py -a programs/loop.asm`

 ## Overview